terryspitz/dactyl-font/README.md

 ## Spiro spiral curves

-Dactyl fonts use and are inspired by Ralph Levien's [Spiro curves](https://www.levien.com/spiro/)

-using Wiesław Šoltés's [C# port](https://github.com/wieslawsoltes/SpiroNet)

-which I've ported to F# to run under the fantastic [Fable](https://fable.io/) to transpile to javascript.
+Dactyl fonts use and are inspired by Ralph Levien's [Spiro curves](https://www.levien.com/spiro/) using Wiesław Šoltés's [C# port](https://github.com/wieslawsoltes/SpiroNet) which I've ported to F# to run under the fantastic [Fable](https://fable.io/) to transpile to javascript.

 ## Variable fonts

-Dactyl is also inspired by Variable Fonts technology
+Dactyl is also inspired by Variable Fonts technology although it unfortunately isn't easy to output as a variable font (since they can only interpolate between two glyphs with the exact same knot points, which is hard to achieve with Spiros-created bezier curves.)

 https://v-fonts.com/